A plant-based twist on Bonefish Grill’s classic appetizer!

-Are you looking for a healthy, vegan version of one of your favorite appetizers?
-Bonefish Grill’s Bang Bang Shrimp is probably one of my favorite appetizers.
-Ok, not probably.
-Definitely!
-But since adopting a vegan lifestyle, those amazing flavors are merely distant memories.
-Determined to relive that experience, I have worked hard in the kitchen to replicate the Bang Bang Shrimp.
-After a lot of trial and error I have perfected a vegan version that you would be proud to serve your non-vegan friends!
-Here is my Copycat Vegan Version of Bonefish Grill’s Bang Bang “Shrimp” recipe!
+Bonefish Grill’s Bang Bang Shrimp has long been one of my favorite appetizers!
+Since adopting a vegan lifestyle, those amazing morsels of deliciousness were a mere distant memory.
+Determined to relive those memories, I have worked hard in the kitchen to create a vegan version of the Bonefish Grill classic.
+After a lot of trial and error, I have perfected a vegan version worthy of serving to even your non-vegan friends!
+May I present my recipe for Vegan Bang Bang Shrimp (Bonefish Grill Copycat Recipe)!

-Two Challenges in Creating a Vegan Copycat
+Two Challenges in Creating a Vegan Copycat of Bang Bang Shrimp

 Vegan Replacement for Shrimp